Caravans and camper trailers

-A campervan (also known as a motorhome) is a self-contained vehicle.
+A campervan (or class b motorhome) is a self-contained, recreational vehicle.
 Usually, the driver and passengers can sit up front, while the ‘living space’ takes up the back of the leisure vehicles.
 A campervan is the slightly smaller equivalent of a motorhome.
 While a campervan is perfect for a couple, a motorhome can be more comfortable for carrying a family.

-Campervans have come a long way since the early days when at the most they had some small cupboards and a foldout bed.
-Now you can carry up to six people, store your clothes, cook your meals and comfortably sleep a whole family — many motorhomes even come complete with the convenience of a toilet and shower.
+Motorhomes have come a long way since the early days when at the most, they had some small cupboards and a foldout bed.
+A ‘proper’ motorhome can carry up to six people, store your clothes, cook your meals and comfortably sleep a whole family — many motorhomes even come complete with the convenience of a toilet and shower.

 If you only have a small car and are considering investing in a mobile home, you may wish to skip the car+caravan setup and choose a campervan instead.

 If you already have a 4WD that can tow the weight, you’ll generally save money by purchasing a caravan instead of a new campervan.
 The running costs of caravans are usually cheaper too.
 When comparing maintenance, fuel consumption, insurance and registration, a caravan is generally friendlier for your budget.